 Mark has developed people’s vocational skills for 25 years, teaching flying and leadership as a Royal Navy aviator and up-skilling junior consultants while senior innovation consultant at PA Consulting.
 More recently he has supported aspiring entrepreneurs across 5 continents.
-His specialties are business model innovation, the adoption and commercialisation of technology and developing sustainable social ventures.
+His specialities are business model innovation, the adoption and commercialisation of technology and developing sustainable social ventures.
 Clients include the Cabinet Office, Vodafone, UBS, Nokia and Eircom and many technology SMEs.
 He was trustee and chair of an award winning charity before founding social venture Grow Inspires - promoting social inclusion through entrepreneurship.
-His Innovation consultancy, agileering Ltd, helps creative and technology SMEs grow by optimising their business model.
+His Innovation consultancy, Agileering Ltd, helps creative and technology SMEs grow by optimising their business model.

 He is an avant-garde interaction designer who crafts compelling experiences people love!
 His practice inherently seeks out new, innovative, and experimental ideas and methods.
 He has worked across a myriad of industries from art, to manufacturing, to design research, to brand activation.

 His work has included, harvesting clouds in The Scottish Highlands to make SkyPA for Innis and Gunn; creating useless objects, Chindogu, for YO!
 Sushi; exploring new ways of engaging with news with Trinity Mirror, funded by Google DNI; rolling out a mind-controlled beer pouring robot for various clients including TEDx Germany, Twitter Live, and Marriott International; co-creating of the UX for Senseye, a machine learning predictive maintenance platform; developing IoT objects for audiences with immersive theatre company, Raucous; the design and build of a concept store in Covent Garden, London, for fashion startup UNMADE; and developing editioned interactive art installations with Random International.